scalalandio/chimney/docs/docs/supported-transformations.md

 ### Handling a specific `sealed` subtype with a computed value

 Sometimes we are missing a corresponding subtype of the target type.
 Or we might want to override it with our computation.
-This can be done using `.withCoproductInstance`:
+This can be done using `.withSealedSubtypeHandled`:

 !!! example